Things to do in York, Lancaster, Chester

 Never miss a local story.

-▪ Rock Hill High School Band of Distinction hosts the 2018 Bearcat CWEA competition Saturday at the school, 320 W. Springdale Road.
-This event includes more than 80 student and independent groups competing in color guard, indoor winds and percussion.
-First performance at 8:30 a.m.; last performance at 9:20 p.m.
-Awards ceremonies at 12:15, 4:45 and 9:45 p.m.
-Open to the public.
-Tickets: $10, age 13 and older; $8; available at the door.

-▪ Bethel United Methodist Church Soup Kitchen, 11:30 a.m.
-Thursday and March 22 at the church on Curtis Avenue, Rock Hill.
-Open to the community.
-Donations accepted.

 ▪ “Children’s Day on the Farm,” 10 a.m.-4 p.m.
-March 24 is the annual family event at Historic Brattonsville that focuses on farm life in the Carolina Piedmont during the 18th and 19th centuries.
+March 24 is the annual family event at Historic Brattonsville, 1444 Brattonsville Road, McConnells.
+Focus on farm life in the Carolina Piedmont during the 18th and 19th centuries.
 The historical work and play of children are highlighted with candle-dipping, butter churning, toys, games and dressing up in period-style clothing.
 Ongoing demonstrations feature traditional textile arts from the cotton gin to indigo dying, historical cooking on open hearths and blacksmithing.
 Pony rides available for $5.
 Performances by Signora Bella, an 18th century-style equilibrist, at 11 a.m., 1 and 3 p.m.
-Food concessions available by the Friends of Historic Brattonsville.
-Picnic baskets are welcome.
-Located at 1444 Brattonsville Road, McConnells, the road will be closed; please follow detour signs.
+Food concessions available; picnic baskets welcome.
 Details: 803-684-2327 or chmuseums.org.

-▪ Carolina Gardens Senior Living at Rock Hill community yard sale, 7 a.m.-noon March 24 at 1785 Lexington Commons Drive.
-The annual Easter egg hunt, 10 a.m.
-March 29 with free lunch and Easter baskets provided for children.
-RSVP to Sophia Chacon at 803-207-8000

 ▪ Ukrainian Easter egg decorating workshop with a soup and sandwich dinner, 4-7:30 p.m.
 March 25 at Epiphany Lutheran Church, West Main Street, Rock Hill.
 Learn to decorate eggs using traditional tools, patterns, dyes and wax coating.
 Cost: $30 adults; $15, ages 12-18.
 Open to the community.
 RSVP to rbrooksdiv@gmail.com or 803-207-1674.
 Proceeds to youth for a summer conference.

-▪ 36th annual Easter Egg Classic for children ages 2-11 will be 3:30 p.m.
-March 29 at a new location – the Winthrop recreational area, behind the Winthrop Coliseum.
-The free event offers more than 50,000 eggs containing candy and prizes.
-The prizes range from Easter baskets to Coca-Cola six packs.
+▪ 36th annual Easter Egg Classic for children ages 2-11, 3:30 p.m.
+March 29 at Winthrop recreational area, behind the Winthrop Coliseum.
+The free event offers more than 50,000 eggs containing candy and prizes from Easter baskets to Coca-Cola six packs.
 Special appearances by Paw Patrol and the Easter Bunny.
-The first run will begin promptly at 3:45 pm.
+The first run is at 3:45 pm.
 Get a collection bag when entering the Winthrop Recreational Area.
 No baskets or non-official bags.
 Prizes must be picked up by 6 p.m. on the day of the event.
 Details: eastereggclassic.com.

 Fundraisers